-The proposed project consists of the construction of 32 single-family residential lots.
+The proposed project consists of 29 single-family residential lots.
 Single family residences are not a use that would normally generate wastewater that violates water quality standards or exceeds waste discharge requirements.
 Therefore, impacts would be less than significant.

 - b.
 The proposed project would not include any groundwater wells or pumping activities.
-All water supplied to the proposed project would be obtained from Quartz Hill Water District.
+All water supplied to the proposed project would be obtained from Los Angeles County Waterworks District No. 40.
 Therefore, impacts would be less than significant. - c.
-Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated the paving of the parking areas and the construction of the building.
-The proposed project would be designed, on the basis of a hydrology study, to accept current flows entering the property and to handle the additional incremental runoff from the developed sites.
+Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated with the grading of the site.
+The proposed project would be designed on the basis of a hydrology study, to accept current flows entering the property and to handle the additional incremental runoff from the developed sites.
 Therefore, impacts from drainage and runoff would be less than significant.

-The project site is designated as Flood Zone X Shaded per the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map 06037C0415F.
-Flood Zone X Shaded is outside of both the 100-year flood zone but within the 500-year flood zone.
+The project site is designated as Flood Zone X-Shaded per the Flood Insurance Rate Map (06037C0405F).
+Flood Zone X-Shaded is located outside of the 100-year flood zone but within the 500-year flood zone.
 Therefore, impacts would be less than significant.

 - d.
 The project site is not located within a coastal zone.
 Therefore, tsunamis are not a potential hazard.
-The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any large bodies of water.
-Additionally, the project site would not be subject to mudflows.
-Therefore, no impacts would occur. - e.
-The proposed project would not conflict with or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
-For additional information, see responses X.a through X.c.
-Therefore, impacts would be less than significant.
+The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any other large bodies of water.
+Therefore, the proposed project would not be subject to inundation by seiches or mudflows.
+No impacts would occur. - e.
+The proposed project would not conflict or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
+For additional information see responses X.a through X.c.
+Impacts would be less than significant.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XI.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XI.
 LAND USE AND PLANNING.
-Would the project: a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х
+Would the project: a) Physically divide an established community?
+X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+X

 - a.
-The proposed project consists of the construction and occupancy of a 32-lot residential subdivision.
-The project site is located at the northwest corner of 35th Street West and Avenue M-8, on vacant land.
+The proposed project consists of the construction and occupancy of a 29-lot residential subdivision.
+The project site is located at the southwest corner of Avenue J and 32nd Street West on vacant land.
 The proposed project would not block a public street, trail, other access route, or result in a physical barrier that would divide the community.
 Therefore, no impacts would occur. - b.
 The proposed project is consistent with the City's General Plan and must be in conformance with the Lancaster Municipal Code.
-The proposed project will comply with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
+The proposed project will be in compliance with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
 Additionally, as noted Section IV, the project site is not subject to and would not conflict with a habitat conservation plan or natural communities conservation plan.
 Therefore, no impacts would occur.